About Above the Pages

 Do you offer any formatting services?

 I offer limited formatting in Word.
 I will set up Styles, block-indent larger Scripture passages or quotes, and remove additional spacing issues.
 You will still need an interior designer, but I try to make your manuscript as clean as possible before you send it off.
+I recommend Samantha Fury of Fury Cover Design for formatting and cover design services.

 What resource materials do you use?